sriram-lab/indigo/README.md

 Main part of the process.
 Takes in the following:
 - file with data you want to test
 - trainingData you want to use.
-Currently can be train on original INDIGO and nature data
+Currently can be train on original INDIGO or nature data
 - Validation method: cross validation, holdout, independent
 - the number of subsets/iterations you want to do during validation
 - standardize: converts scores to z-scores